StockNews.com Begins Coverage on Vascular Biogenics (NASDAQ:VBLT)

-StockNews.com began coverage on shares of Vascular Biogenics (NASDAQ:VBLT – Get Rating) in a report published on Saturday.
-The brokerage issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com started coverage on shares of Vascular Biogenics (NASDAQ:VBLT – Get Rating) in a research note published on Sunday.
+The firm issued a hold rating on the biopharmaceutical company’s stock.

-Several other research firms have also recently weighed in on VBLT.
-Chardan Capital assumed coverage on Vascular Biogenics in a research note on Thursday, April 28th.
-They set a buy rating and a $5.00 target price on the stock.
-Jonestrading reaffirmed a buy rating and set a $5.00 target price on shares of Vascular Biogenics in a research note on Friday, May 20th.
+Several other equities analysts have also weighed in on the stock.
+Jonestrading restated a buy rating and set a $5.00 target price on shares of Vascular Biogenics in a report on Friday, May 20th.
+Chardan Capital started coverage on shares of Vascular Biogenics in a report on Thursday, April 28th.
+They issued a buy rating and a $5.00 price objective on the stock.

-A number of large investors have recently added to or reduced their stakes in the business.
-Spectrum Planning & Advisory Services Inc. bought a new stake in shares of Vascular Biogenics in the 4th quarter valued at approximately $32,000.
-Envestnet Asset Management Inc. bought a new stake in shares of Vascular Biogenics in the 1st quarter valued at approximately $64,000.
-Advisor Group Holdings Inc. grew its stake in shares of Vascular Biogenics by 49.2% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 36,797 shares of the biopharmaceutical company’s stock valued at $68,000 after buying an additional 12,133 shares in the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Vascular Biogenics in the 4th quarter valued at approximately $382,000.
-Finally, DLD Asset Management LP bought a new stake in shares of Vascular Biogenics in the 4th quarter valued at approximately $837,000.
-26.15% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Spectrum Planning & Advisory Services Inc. bought a new stake in Vascular Biogenics in the 4th quarter valued at $32,000.
+Harel Insurance Investments & Financial Services Ltd. acquired a new stake in Vascular Biogenics in the 4th quarter valued at about $382,000.
+DLD Asset Management LP acquired a new stake in Vascular Biogenics in the 4th quarter valued at about $837,000.
+Lion Point Capital LP acquired a new stake in shares of Vascular Biogenics during the 4th quarter worth approximately $5,108,000.
+Finally, Envestnet Asset Management Inc. acquired a new stake in shares of Vascular Biogenics during the 1st quarter worth approximately $64,000.
+Hedge funds and other institutional investors own 26.15% of the company’s stock.

 Vascular Biogenics Ltd., a clinical stage biopharmaceutical company, develops therapeutics for the treatment of cancer and immune-inflammatory diseases in Israel and the United States.
 Its programs are based on its vascular targeting system, a gene-based technology targeting newly formed blood vessels; and monocyte targeting technology, an antibody-based technology that enables specifically inhibit monocyte migration for immune-inflammatory applications.